- Date, day and time matter when moving

 Put forward your right foot first

 In India moving into a new house has a plethora of superstitions and woes betide the families who disregard them.
 One such old-wives’ tale is to step over the threshold of the house with the right foot.
-The origin of this myth could be because people are prejudiced that anything on the right can never be wrong.
-After all right is right!

 This has no scientific backing at all but natives of India follow it thoughtlessly for it runs in their blood.